skpzk/Sharm/README.md

 ### Set up:

 Note : As Sharm is written in Python, my pc was not able to run everything fast enough, so the filter and some functions are written in Cython (ie. C extensions for Python, see https://cython.org/).
-In the future, I may add precompiled wheels for evey distribution, and a branch without cython for faster computers.
+In the future, I may add precompiled wheels for evey distribution.
+In the meantime, if your computer is fast enough, there is a [https://github.com/skpzk/Sharm/tree/withoutCython][version of Sharm without cython]

 Clone the repo
 ```console